Cacti/plugin_syslog/README.md

 * Alert Levels of System and Host

-* Alert Methods of Individual and Threshold Alerts
+* Alert Methods of Individual and Threshold Based

 * Message Removal Rules to Delete or Hide Messages